-Key West enjoys an enviable climate all the year round, which makes for an ideal setting for a wide range of parties, from the beaches to the hotels and restaurants, crowds will be out in their thousands to see in the New Year around the Florida Keys, and the balmy weather makes for ideal viewing conditions for the many spectacular fireworks displays that take place around the area, as well as the iconic drop events that mark the culmination of the countdown to NYE 2015.
+Key West is the beating heart of the new year's eve celebrations in the Florida Keys, and the balmy weather makes for ideal viewing conditions for the many spectacular fireworks displays that take place around the area, as well as the iconic drop events that mark the culmination of the countdown to NYE 2019.

-I've focused on key West here as it seems to have the most going on, but with the rest of the keys, from Key Largo downwards all quite easily accessible then I figured if you're in the area then you can travel down here easily enough.
+The focus here is very much on Key West here as it clearly has the most going on over the new year period, but with the rest of the keys, from Key Largo downwards all quite easily accessible then I figured if you're in the area then you can travel down here easily enough.
 If however there are other parties elsewhere on the keys you think we should include, then please shout up using the feedback form at the bottom of the page and I'll be happy to take a look.

-There are fireworks all around the Florida Keys at new years, and given the maritime setting you'll be able to see some from pretty much anywhere, but in Key West the main fireworks are launched from the end of the White Street Pier over Key West Harbor.
+There are fireworks all around the Florida Keys at new years, and given the maritime setting and flat landcsape making for excellent panoramic views you'll be able to see some from pretty much anywhere, but in Key West the main fireworks are launched from the end of the White Street Pier over Key West Harbor.

 Another unusual "drop" takes place at the famous Sloppy Joe's bar on Duval Street, where their emblem of choice is a conch shell.